paulodamian/Laravel-Vue-challenge/README.md

 ## Authenticated endpoints

-first you need to obtain an authentication token from the log in and then send the following header on each request:
+first you need to obtain an authentication token from the login and then send the following header on each request:
 <p align="center">Authorization: Bearer JWT</p>
 JWT is the token obtained at login.